Integrate with external Product and inventory data

 Solution A: The Import API

 This approach leverages the Import API, which is specifically designed for bulk, asynchronous data ingestion.
-A service will extract data from the PIM and DAM, transform it into the required Import API format, and upload it in bulk.
+A service will extract data from the PIM and ERP, transform it into the required Import API format, and upload it in bulk.

 The Import API processes data asynchronously, making it an ideal choice for initial catalog imports and scheduled batch updates.
 The solution below follows the general Import API workflow.